Posted on December 30, 2017 | Back to Movies and Television

 Valerian and the City of a Thousand Planets: Based on a popular graphic novel series, this gaudy science fiction romp was one of several huge missteps from a renowned director in 2017 — in this case French filmmaker Luc Besson (The Fifth Element and La Femme Nikita).
-The leads, Dane DeHaan and Cara Delevingne, are so miscast that they are both unlikeable and unwatchable.
+The leads, Dane DeHaan and Cara Delevingne, are so miscast as to be unwatchable.
 To paraphrase The Bard, Valerian was a tale about idiots, full of sound and fury, signifying nothing.

 The Mummy: Universal’s Dark Universe was to be launched with this Tom Cruise vehicle, but it turns out the flagship film of the monster-centric franchise was just a shambling corpse.
 The baffling plot was not helped by yet another attempt on Cruise's part to convince us he's still in his 20s and that CGI effects are a suitable replacement for plot and character development.
 The film was so badly received that it single-handedly killed the Dark Universe concept.
 Read my review here.

 Atomic Blonde: Like Valerian, Atomic Blonde was based on a graphic novel.
-Set during the height of the Cold War, Charlize Theron turns in a forgettable performance as a platinum haired MI6 agent.
+Set during the height of the Cold War, it stars Charlize Theron as an icy, platinum haired MI6 agent.
 Although the flick had some good action scenes, the plot was unfathomable and Theron’s performance was so wooden it would float on water.
 The film was directed by David Leitch, who’s best known for being a stuntman and has few directing credentials.